RaihanulHoque-IC/Guided-modes-of-dielectric-slab-waveguide/README.md

 ## Overview

 This project implements and analyzes **guided modes** of a three-layer dielectric slab waveguide with both **isotropic** and **anisotropic** (Lithium Niobate, LiNbO₃) core media.
-The analytic procedures for modal analysis are outlined and implemented in **MATLAB**, with results validated against the OMS and TFLN online solvers.
+The analytic procedures for modal analysis are outlined and implemented in **MATLAB**, with results validated against the  [OMS — 1D Mode Solver](https://www.computational-photonics.eu/oms.html) and [TFLN online solvers](https://www.computational-photonics.eu/tflnsinout.html).

 Key analyses performed:
 - Dependence of effective indices on waveguide thickness